Serrowxd/Resumexd/README.md

 ## Notes

 * Redoing the landing with React-Spring - considering transition pages?
 Like 1 page, but then a transition for each of the components.
 The Nav might not need to exist, could just remove it and add a "Home" button that allows the user to go back.
-Or just make the outer div a "Home" link.
+Or just make the outer div a "Home" link. **FINISHED**

+* create buttons for the landing page, rename it and adjust the transition. **CURRENT**

 # Documentation